Saïd Mehamha

-Saïd Mehamha (born September 4, 1990) is a retired Algerian footballer who played primarily as a central midfielder.
+Saïd Mehamha (born September 4, 1990) is an Algerian former professional footballer who played as a central midfielder.

 Club career

-Lyon

 Hatai Mehamha began his career at Lyon, joining the youth team in 1997 as a six-year-old.
-In 2008, he signed his first professional with the club, signing a three year contract.
+In 2008, he signed his first professional with the club, signing a three-year contract.
 In July 2011, despite having never featured for the first team, the club extended his contract for one more season.

 In the summer of 2012, after an unsuccessful trial with Ligue 2 club Lens, Mehamha signed with Algerian club JSM Béjaïa.

 International career

-Mehamha was a member of the France national under-17 football team at the 2007 UEFA European Under-17 Football Championship in Belgium.
+Mehamha was a member of the France U17 national team at the 2007 UEFA European Under-17 Football Championship in Belgium.
 Later that year, he captained the Under-17's at the 2007 FIFA U-17 World Cup in South Korea.

-In 2010, Mehamha changed his international allegiance from France to Algeria and was subsequently called up to the Algeria national under-23 football team for a friendly match against Qatar.
+In 2010, Mehamha changed his international allegiance from France to Algeria and was subsequently called up to the Algeria U23 for a friendly match against Qatar.